TextRanch

 he said that "you were correct." vs he said, "you were correct."

 Both phrases are correct, but they are used in different contexts.
 The first phrase uses double quotation marks inside single quotation marks to indicate a quote within a quote.
-The second phrase uses a comma before the quotation to introduce the direct speech.
-The choice between the two depends on the style guide or personal preference.
+The second phrase uses a comma before the quotation to introduce a passage of direct speech.
+The choice between the two depends on the style guide or your personal preference.

 he said that "you were correct."